Synapse Software: Ports and re-releases

 Synapse developed an official port of the arcade video game Zaxxon for the Commodore 64.
 The Atari 8-bit port was from Datasoft.
 Synapse also published Encounter! in 1983, which was originally released in the UK by Novagen Software without the exclamation mark in the name.
 Salmon Run, the first game from Necromancer and Alley Cat designer Bill Williams, was published by the Atari Program Exchange in 1982; Synapse released a VIC-20 port under the "Showcase Software" label the following year.

 Utilities and productivity software

 Although it is for their success with arcade-style games that it is primarily remembered, Synapse started out selling database software for the Atari 8-bit computers.
 In 1982 Synapse released SynAssembler, a 6502 development system which was much faster than Atari's offerings at the time.
 SynAssembler is a port of the S-C Assembler II Version 4.0 from the Apple II.
-The port was done by Steve Hales, who also wrote a number of games for Synapse.
+The port was done by Steve Hales, who also wrote games for Synapse.

 Synapse was developing a series of home productivity and financial applications: SynFile+ (written in Forth by Steve Ahlstrom and Dan Moore of The 4th Works), SynCalc, Synfilet, SynChron, SynComm, SynStock, and SynTrend.